appcanary/blog/source/articles/2016-06-25-encrypt-or-compress.html.markdown

 > exactly this correlation that our approach leverages to model
 > phonemes as sequences of lengths of encrypted packets.

 That pretty much summarizes the paper.
 CELP + VBR means that message length is going to depend on complexity.
 Due to how linear prediction works, more information is needed to encode a drastic change in sound &mdash; like the pause between phonemes!
-This allows the authors to build a model that can break an **encrypted** audio signal into phonemes: that is, deciding which audio frames belong to which unit of speach.
+This allows the authors to build a model that can break an **encrypted** audio signal into phonemes: that is, deciding which audio frames belong to which unit of speech.

 They then built a classifier that, still only using the packet length information they started with, decides which segmented units of encrypted audio represent which actual phonemes.
 They then use a language model to correct the previous step's output and segment the phoneme stream into words and then phrases.